 in my pocket, and followed my brother to the backyard

 Emma Helene Guerra grew up in the Rio Grande Valley.
 She works daily on her writing to promote the representation for women, the Hispanic community, and the LGBTQ+ community.
-More about Emma Helen Guerra at the end of this section.

 I can feel my teeth rotting inside my mouth.